 Master of Science in Finance (MSF)

 Courses for this program may be completed on a full-time or part-time basis.
-Students may complete the degree in approximately 18-24 months or 30–36 months, depending on the pace they choose.
+Students may complete the degree in approximately 12-24 months of full-time study, depending on the pace they choose and the number of courses required.

 Benefits of the program